skiadas/TheoryCompCourse/schedule.md

     - Group activity: Show reduction from `haltsOnString` to `haltsOnEmpty`.
 Include code and sequence diagram.

 Section 7.6
   ~ - Group activity: Figure 7.16.
-Which of these programs computes `IsEven`?
+Which of these programs actually compute `IsEven`?
 Explain.
-    - The problem `Computes_F` for a computable problem `F`.
+    - The problem `Computes_F` for a computational problem `F`.
     - If `F` is a computable problem, then `Computes_F` is in fact uncomputable.
     - The problem `ComputesOneOf_S`.